Skip Global navigation and goto content

 Florida Department of Health in Washington County

-WITHOUT CAUSE OF DEATH: Any person of legal age (18 or over) may apply for a certified copy of a death record without the cause of death.
+Without Cause of Death: Any person of legal age (18 or over) may apply for a certified copy of a death record without the cause of death.
 The first five digits of the decedent’s social security number will be redacted.

-CAUSE OF DEATH INFORMATION: Death records less than 50 years old with the cause of death and full social security number are confidential and may only be issued to:
+With Cause of Death: Death records less than 50 years old with the cause of death and full social security number are confidential and may only be issued to:

 • Decedent’s spouse or parent;